Date of Award

 Eric Joseph Scolaro

 Scolaro, Eric Joseph, "Analyzing the relationship of Leishmania chagasi and complement resistance through protein-protein interactions, genetic complementation, and innovative techniques" (2009).
 Graduate Theses and Dissertations.
-Paper 10944.
+10944.